 Elliott State Forest Recreation

-During the 2018 school year the Forest Recreation class at Southwestern Oregon Community College (SWOCC) participated in a series of six field trips as the basis for devloping an education-based draft recreation plan for the Elliott State Forest.
+During the 2018 school year the F 251 Forest Recreation class at Southwest Oregon Community College (SWOCC) participated in a series of six field trips as the basis for devloping an education-based draft recreation plan for the Elliott State Forest.
 Student consideration was that an "Elliott Forest Recreation Area" should include recreational opportunities on adjacant lands surrounding the Forest, specifically: the Umpqua River to the north; the Tenmile Lakes basins east of Highway 101 to the west; East Bay Road, Coos River, Allegany, and Golden and Silver Falls to the South; and the historic pre-WW I automobile route from Allegany to Scottsburg on the east.
+During the 2019 school year the SWOCC F 251 students further developed the previous year's draft plan, but reduced the number of field trips to five in the process by consolidating the Tenmile Lakes and Dean Mountain trips.
+Student recommendations from the two draft plans focused on the poor roqad conditions and lack of directional signs on the Elliott as impediments to educational and recreations uses (Zybach 2019) and the focus of the 2020 F 251 class was the historic nature and condition of the Forest's road and trail networks.
+The coronavirus pandemic resulted in the need to create "distance learning" formats of the "virtual" field trips and workshops: www.orww.org/Elliott_Forest/Recreation/2020_Roads.

 "I'd been vaguely aware of the Forest’s existence since attending Oregon State College, where it was described in college literature as an undeveloped State-owned forest of young timber lying between Coos and Umpqua Rivers, dedicated to educational purposes."
 (Jerry Phillips 1998: iii)

-2018 SWOCC Forest Recreation Plan.
-Tasha Livingstone's spring term SWOCC Forest Recreation class consisted of 12 students who took part in six four-hour field trips with a number of local experts, including Jerry Phillips, David Gould, Marty Giles, Mike Mader, Bob Mahaffy, Gary Vonderohe, Antonio Salgado, Cathy Reiss, Peggy Croce, Gordon Ross, and Barbara Taylor.
-The purpose of these trips was to help students develop a first recreation draft plan for Elliott State Forest, with advice and information provided by knowledgable local experts.
+2018 SWOCC Draft Forest Recreation Plan.
+Instructor Tasha Livingstone's 2018 spring term SWOCC F251 Forest Recreation class consisted of 12 students who took part in six four-hour field trips with a number of local experts, including Jerry Phillips, David Gould, Marty Giles, Mike Mader, Bob Mahaffy, Gary Vonderohe, Antonio Salgado, Cathy Reiss, Peggy Croce, Gordon Ross, and Barbara Taylor.
+The purpose of these trips was to help students develop a first draft recreation plan for Elliott State Forest, based on advice and information provided by knowledgable local experts.

 |Photographs.
 These JPEG photograph files have been provided by Jerry Phillips, taken from ORWW reports and articles by Dr. Zybach, donated or published by members of the Gould family, selected from the public domain, obtained during student field trips, and/or from other willing sources.
 The images are specific to the Elliott Forest and adjacent lands and are freely available for student use and public display.
 We ask that photograph sources and photographer names are properly cited for such uses.|